cjx96/D2MHP/README.md

 # Disentangled Deep MHP

-The implementation of our ICDM-21 submission "Disentangled Deep Multivariate Hawkes Process".
+The implementation of our ICDM-21 paper "Disentangled Deep Multivariate Hawkes Process".

 ## Requirements